-Latitude, current systems, and seasons that reflect the latitudinal distribution of solar energy affects Atlantic Ocean’s surface water temperatures.
+Latitude, current systems, and seasons that reflect the latitudinal distribution of solar energy affects the Atlantic Ocean’s surface water temperatures.
 North of the equator gets maximum temperatures and minimal values are being come across by the polar regions.
 Salinity values differ from one area of the Atlantic Ocean to another.
 North Atlantic is at its highest at 35.5 parts per thousand while lowest at Southern Atlantic at 34.5.
 The variance is the effect of the intense evaporation in the Mediterranean and the outflow from the sea.

-As that of the salinity values of Atlantic Ocean, its weather is different from North and South too.
+As that of the salinity values of the Atlantic Ocean, its weather is different from North and South too.
 North Atlantic is greatly determined by wind currents and air masses coming from North America.
 South Atlantic however, is the belt of prevailing westerlies.